 * Markets brace for release of Fed minutes

 * Dollar recovers from 6-month low vs euro

 By Herbert Lash

-NEW YORK, Aug 21 (Reuters) - Global equity markets slid for a fifth day on Wednesday and the dollar strengthened ahead of a report from the latest Federal Reserve policy-setting meeting that is expected to hint, at the least, of a pullback of economic stimulus in September.
+NEW YORK, Aug 21 (Reuters) - Global equity markets slid for a fifth day on Wednesday and the dollar strengthened ahead of the release of minutes from the latest Federal Reserve policy-setting meeting that are expected to hint, at the least, of a pullback of economic stimulus from September.

-Most U.S., European and emerging market stocks fell, as did U.S. Treasury and German bonds prices, amid caution ahead of the release of the Fed's minutes from its July 30-31 meeting at 2 p.m.
+Wall Street opened mostly lower, following slight declines in European shares, while U.S. Treasury prices and German bonds fell amid caution ahead of the release of the Fed's minutes at 2:00 p.m.
 EDT (1800 GMT).
-The Nasdaq countered the trend, rising slightly.

 The dollar edged higher from a six-month low against the euro and gained versus the yen as traders bet the minutes will reinforce expectations of a pullback in the Fed's bond-buying program aimed at spurring growth by keeping interest rates low.

-Investors are looking for insight on how and when the Fed will begin to cut back on its bond buying, said Wilmer Stith, co-manager of the Wilmington Broad Market Bond Fund in Baltimore.
+Investors will search for any insight into how and when the Fed will begin to cut back on its bond buying, said Wilmer Stith, co-manager of the Wilmington Broad Market Bond Fund in Baltimore.

 "Even if we don't really get anything out of the minutes that sheds new light on the question, at the end of the day people are getting set up for a tapering event in September," Stith said.